dylanroscover/Embody/README.md

 2. **Initialize Embody**: Upon creation, choose to re-initialize or keep the last saved state.
 Typically, re-initialize for new networks.
 The default externalization folder is `lib` within your project folder.
 This can be customized.
 Moving the folder disables Embody, which then recreates the folder structure.

 3. **Tag Operators for Externalization**:
-    - Select an operator and press `ctrl + alt + t` to add the externalization tag.
+    - Select an operator and press `lshift` twice to add the externalization tag desired.
     - Supported OP types:
         - COMP
         - Text DAT (including callbacks)